TYW-Lab/TYW-Lab.github.io/_pages/research.md

 <div style="font-size:12pt;line-height:1.5;">
     <div class="row">
         <div class="columntext">
-            Despite the advancements in artificial intelligence, the work principle of its source of inspiration -- biological neural network -- is still not elucidated.
-While optical imaging provides a high-throughput method to measure biological neuronal activities, imaging through biological tissue is challenging due to the highly complex and dynamical nature of tissue-induced light scattering.
+            Despite the advancements in artificial intelligence, the working principle of its source of inspiration &mdash; biological neural networks &mdash; is still not elucidated.
+While optical imaging provides a high-throughput and minimally invasive means to measure biological neuronal activities, imaging through biological tissue is challenging due to the highly complex and dynamical nature of tissue-induced light scattering.
 Our obsesstion with optical information may present the key to solving this problem by allowing us to maximally extract information from back-scattered photons either to learn about the tissue structure or to compensate for the scattering.
         </div>
         <div class="columnfig">
             <img src="../images/publications/2023_Laydevant.png" width="100%"/>